College of Charleston International Piano Series

 Tickets & Support

-Buy tickets to the International Piano Series and support the series at a patron.
+Your season subscription or tickets to individual concerts support the series as a patron.

 • Buy Tickets

-SEASON SUBSCRIPTION (discounted tickets for 4 concerts, preferred seating, flex ticketing)
+SEASON SUBSCRIPTIONS are available through Sept.
+17, 2024. (discounted tickets for 4 concerts, preferred seating, flex ticketing)

-INDIVIDUAL TICKETS ($30 adults, FREE for youth 18 & under with student I.D. at the door)
+INDIVIDUAL TICKETS ($30 adults, FREE for youth 18 & under with student I.D. at the door, $10 for CofC students, FREE for CofC faculty/staff)

 Buy Tickets